Economic growth has several causes:

 P = growth in the CPI-U during the preceding 10 years (annualized).

-Here’s how the equations with and without P stack up against actual changes in 10-year rates of real GDP growth:
+Here’s how the equation stacks up against actual 10-year rates of real GDP growth:

 What does the new equation portend for the next 10 years?
-Based on the values of F, A, R, and P for 2006-2015, the real rate of growth for the next 10 years will be about 1.9 percent.
-(It was 1.4 percent for the version of the equation without P.) The earlier equation (discussed above) yields an estimate of 2.9 percent.
-The new equation wins the reality test, as you can tell by the blue line in Figure 2.
+Based on the values of F, A, R, and P for 2008-2017, the real rate of growth for the next 10 years will be about 2.0 percent.

 There are signs of hope, however.
-The year-over-year rate of real growth in the four quarters of 2017 were 2.0, 2.2, 2.3, and 2.5 percent, following the dismal rates of 1.4, 1.2, 1.5, and 1.8 percent for four quarters of 2016.
+The year-over-year rate of real growth in the four most recent quarters (2017Q4 – 2018Q3) were 2.4, 2.6, 2.9, and 3.0 percent, as against the dismal rates of 1.4, 1.2, 1.5, and 1.8 percent for four quarters of 2016 — Obama’s final year in office.
 A possible explanation is the election of Donald Trump and the well-founded belief that his tax and regulatory policies would be more business-friendly.

 Although the central government’s tentacles reach deep into every State’s economy, there is still latitude for State and local action — or lack thereof.
 Republican-controlled States should have somewhat freer economies than Democrat-controlled ones.
 (See, for example, the Tax Foundation’s 2018 Business Climate Tax Index.)
 Republican-controlled States should therefore be more growth-prone than Democrat-controlled ones.
 Regional statistics support this hypothesis: